 Vegan Sweet Potato Falafel, Lentil Masala, Brazilian Black Bean box, The LEON Plant Burger.
 And for those who eat meat: Chicken Kale Caesar and Chicken Lemon & Olive Tagine.

 Unit 25, Birmingham New Street Station, B2 4QA

 Zizzi is an Italian restaurant chain with more than 140 restaurants across the UK & Ireland.

 While you may not think of healthy food when thinking of Italian food, Zizzi definitely have some lovely healthy options.
-They cater for all kind of dietary needs and have plenty of vegetarian and vegan dishes available.
+They cater for all kinds of dietary needs and have plenty of vegetarian and vegan dishes available.
 They even have a dedicated vegan menu.

-I really like it that Zizzi even offer an option to have wholewheat or gluten-free pasta instead of the usual white.
+I really like that Zizzi even offer an option to have wholewheat or gluten-free pasta instead of the usual white.
 I haven’t come across this before so I think this is what really sets them apart from other Italian restaurants and of course, it gives you an option to make healthier choices.

 Healthy highlights from the menu:

 Toscana Soup, Skinny Primavera Pizza, Super Zucca Salad, fish

 There are actually two Zizzi branches in Birmingham, one in Brindleyplace (3 Brindleyplace, B1 2JB) and one in The Mailbox (B1 1RL).